-- make adjustment to tax
+- · make adjustments to tax

-- · claim a refund due to an adjustment to tax
+- claim a refund due to an adjustment totax

-- report federal adjustments(1040X)
+- report federal adjustments (1040X)

 - · report IRS audit adjustments

 When to File: A taxpayer may apply to the Commission for revision of any return filed at any time within 3 years of the due date; or, if an extension was granted, 3 years from the date the return was filed.
-The 3 year period is not applicable to an IRS audit; however, no additional assessment or refund will be made more than 3 years after the date the IRS disposes of the tax liability in question.
+The 3-year period is not applicable to an IRS audit; however, no additional assessment or refund will be made more than 3 years after the date the IRS disposes of the tax liability in question.